 Put Something In

-*Shel Silverstein is one of our favorite children’s poet for his fun, silly, lyrical poems
+*Shel Silverstein is one of our favorite children’s poets for his fun, silly, lyrical poems.

 Draw a crazy picture,